piccoloplay/Lady-BugsSociety/README.md

 It is a fighting game.
 You can play it on your android device.

+GAMEPLAY

+Dance, Fight, Dance and than fight again!
+Have fun!

 To move your character the game uses the accelerometer of your android device.